-All incoming freshman for 2019-20 academic year are required to file two FAFSAS.
-You must file the 2018-19 FAFSA for summer program and 2019-20 FAFSA for the academic year.
-Your acceptance may be rescinded if you do not comply with filing the 2018-2019 FAFSA by May 1, 2019.
-Awarding for the 2019-20 academic year has begun for incoming freshmen, if you have not received your award notification yet follow the steps below on checking your "To Do" list in Checkmarq.
+All incoming freshmen for the 2022-23 academic year are required to file two FAFSAs.
+You must file the 2021-22 FAFSA using 2019 federal tax information for the summer program and 2022-23 FAFSA using 2020 federal tax information for the academic year.
+If you do not file a tax return, you will be reporting your yearly nontaxable income ex.
+SSI, SS, etc. Your acceptance may be rescinded if you do not comply with filing the 2021-22 FAFSA by May 1, 2022.

 Check your Marquette email on a regular basis.

 Check your to-do list on your CheckMarq account in Student Center on a regular basis.